robk18/datascience_cleaning_project/codebook.md

-####Taken from UCI HAR Dataset
+#### Taken from UCI HAR Dataset

-###Acknowdlegements
+### Acknowdlegements
 *1 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012*
 *This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.*
 *Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.*

-#Modified Code Book
+# Modified Code Book

-##Mofifications
+## Modifications

-###Added Variables
+### Added Variables

-*see variables.txt _Mean of each standard deviation and mean data from combined dataset *subject_num - the subject number for training and test combined *activity_num - activity identification number from Y_test and Y_train *activity_name - Name of activity corresponding to activity number from activity_labels.txt
+* see variables.txt _Mean of each standard deviation and mean data from combined dataset

-###Data
+* subject_num - the subject number for training and test combined
+* activity_num - activity identification number from Y_test and Y_train
+* activity_name - Name of activity corresponding to activity number from activity_labels.txt

+### Data

-*Output of mean of mean and standard deviation data from combined data *Output of mean and standard deviation data with added columns of activity and subject number *Original Data used
+* Output of mean of mean and standard deviation data from combined data
+* Output of mean and standard deviation data with added columns of activity and subject number
+* Original Data used
 	* 'features.txt': List of all features.
 	* 'activity_labels.txt': Links the class labels with their activity name.
 	* 'train/X_train.txt': Training set.